jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 - WebAR is running on Phone (YES you read it well)
 - People already got mobile phones
-- So it can provide AR to your user today
+- So it can provide AR to your users today

 ---

 ### WebAR - More about Phones

 - Not the perfect experience
-- Not as good as Specific devices: e.g. hololens or daqri smart helmet
+- Not as good as specific devices: e.g. hololens or daqri smart helmet
 - Those provide high quality hand free experience
-- But Phone available today, no need to wait
+- But phone available today, no need to wait

 **Availability is a powerful argument**